^

 , medical expert

-Nutritional disorders are pathological conditions that result from inadequate or excessive intake and / or absorption of nutrients.
-Disturbances in nutrition are characterized by a violation of physical development, metabolism, immunity, morphofunctional state of internal organs and body systems.
+Nutritional disorders are pathological conditions that develop as a result of insufficient or excessive intake and/or absorption of nutrients.
+Nutritional disorders are characterized by disturbances in physical development, metabolism, immunity, and the morphofunctional state of internal organs and body systems.

-According to ICD-10, the following headings are included in the nutrition disorders group.
+According to ICD-10, the following headings are included in the group of eating disorders.

 The iLive portal does not provide medical advice, diagnosis or treatment.